arjunshibu/blog/_posts/intro-to-open-source-bug-bounty/2021-04-05-intro-to-open-source-bug-bounty.md

 I usually choose JavaScript apps and packages as my targets.
 Github of course, grep.app and npmjs are my go-to resources for finding targets.
 For example if you want web apps built with **express.js**, search `require('express')` in github.
 Use filters to get recently active projects.

 I was reading code of all the Mailtrain's routes to identify available features.
-One of the route handler is `routes/reports.js` [source][vulnerable source]{:target="_blank"}
+One of the route handler is `routes/reports.js` [source][vulnerable-source]{:target="_blank"}

 {% highlight javascript %}
 78    router.get('/create', passport.csrfProtection, (req, res) => {